 New entry or expansion by other manufacturers of microprocessor knees is not likely to be timely or sufficient to offset the anticompetitive effects of the merger.
 The complaint notes that it routinely takes firms more than two years just to develop a microprocessor knee, even when they are building on existing microprocessor knee technology.

-The FTC’s administrative complaint serves as a reminder to corporate executives and antitrust counsel that antitrust risks do not end once a deal closes, and that a transaction is not free of antitrust risks simply because the transaction is not reportable under the HSR Act.
+The FTC’s administrative complaint serves as a reminder to corporate executives that antitrust risks do not end once a deal closes, and that a transaction is not free of antitrust risks simply because the transaction is not reportable under the HSR Act.
 The complaint also demonstrates the risks of closing a deal that presents antitrust concerns and makes clear that such challenges will be pursued by the FTC.
 The parties to the deal now are involved in costly litigation.
 Accordingly, corporate and private counsel must be aware of the likely consequences and risks of consummating deals that raise significant antitrust concerns but for one reason or another avoided an antitrust review.
 In strategic transactions, corporate counsel must reach out to experienced antitrust counsel for an antitrust assessment.